 Deerfield welcomes approximately 50 new tenth grade students per year to make a sophomore class size of 150 students.

 All tenth grade students are placed into English II, a year-long British Literature course.
 With this exception, entering students are not required to adhere to a pre-determined program.
-Students are encouraged to explore the human experience in our philosophy and religious studies courses and develop their artistic sensibilities through our arts offerings.
-Students will be placed in subjects such as math, science, and foreign language according to their demonstrated ability.
+Students are encouraged to explore the human experience in our history or philosophy and religion courses and develop their artistic sensibilities through our arts offerings.
+Students will be placed in subjects such as math, science, and modern or classical language according to their demonstrated ability.
 For some courses placement will be determined by a student’s previous academic program, and for other courses a placement test will be required for enrollment.
 Courses taken as part of a previous academic program will be considered for credit towards Deerfield’s graduation requirements.
 College advising also begins in tenth grade with grade-wide workshops designed to help students reflect on they’re academic and experiential priorities as they look forward to college.